Thurler/sfml-surgery-engine/codeorganization.md

 ### 6.2 - Small Cut Enemy State

 The small cut enemy state is the enemy abstraction of the object small cut, storing its properties that relate to the state, rather than the object itself.
 These include the HP and damage calculations, as well as handling gel interactions.
 The damage it takes from a gel's interactions depends on the fraction of the cut that is covered by the gel ripple.

+Optionally, the small cut can be associated with another enemy, assumed to be lodged onto the small cut itself.
+If this association exists, the small cut will not be able to interact with gel ripples until that associated enemy is dealt with.

+### 6.3 - Glass Shard Enemy State

+The glass shard enemy state is the enemy abstraction of the object glass shard, storing state properties, rather than object properties.
+This includes score control, what action will be taken when it is dropped, and storing the offset it was grabbed with, to preserve that offset when it is being moved around.

 ## 7 - States (Patients)